tristanlatr/libstatic/libstatic/_lib/passmanager/README.md

-# ``twisted.python.code`` package proposal
+# The pass manager framework

 Summary
 -------

-This new package introduces a framework designed to help work with the abstract syntax tree (AST) analysis and rewriting.
+This package introduces a framework designed to help work with the abstract syntax tree (AST) analysis and rewriting.
 It is an implementation of the pass manager architectural pattern in compiler design - comparable to the ones found in [LLVM](https://llvm.org/docs/WritingAnLLVMPass.html#what-passmanager-does
 ), [GCC](https://gcc.gnu.org/onlinedocs/gccint/Pass-manager.html) or [pythran](https://pythran.readthedocs.io/en/latest/TUTORIAL.html).